devmamunur/timezone-utility/README.md

 Parameters:
 - `country: string`: The country to filter time zones.

+Returns:
+- `Array<TimeZoneEntry>`: Array of TimeZoneEntry objects for the specified country.

 ### getDetailsUsingTimeZoneValue
 Gets the details for a given time zone value.